ben-xD/push/push/README.md

 - Look at the [features](#features) if you want to see if `push` will provide it.
 - Look at [comparisons](#comparisons) if you want to compare `Push` with other push notification packages for Flutter.

+## Android 13+?

+Doesn't support push notifications for Android apps that target Android 13 yet (`compileSdkVersion 33` in `android/app/build.gradle`).
+I'm working on that now.
+See https://developer.android.com/develop/ui/views/notifications/notification-permission for more information.

 ## Features

 - Use push notification without Firebase on any platform except Android.